 ...is a social practice artist, educator, and organizer focused on civic engagement and community technology.
 For shy of a decade, they've advised and led innovation + policy initiatives that focus on increasing equitable access to information and public participation in civic life.

 Laurenellen's approach flips the tech-for-the-sake-of-tech table.
 Rather than trust-falling into the "democratizing potential" of new technologies, Laurenellen works with communities (and governments) to co-create and identify tools that best fit local wants and needs.
 Laurenellen's methods are influenced by a variety of organizing and arts traditions and focus on leveraging existing communal assets and creativity to enable greater collaboration in governance.
 They train other practitioners (inside and out of government) to do the same.
-In 2014, Laurenellen catalyzed an international conversation about the lack of (and need for) this practice (co-design) into civic technology and related fields.
+In 2014, Laurenellen catalyzed an international conversation about the lack of (and need for) this practice (co-design) in civic technology and related fields.
 [More at buildwith.org]

 At the end of 2013, TIME Magazine named them one of 30 People Under 30 Changing the World.
 No pressure, right?